Azure/azure-iot-sdk-java/readme.md

 ### /device

 Contains Azure IoT Hub client components that provide the raw messaging capabilities of the library.
 Refer to the API documentation and samples for information on how to use it.

-   * build/Windows: Contains  batch file that is used to generate the library binaries.
-   * iot-device-client: contains the client library for Java.
-   * iot-device-samples: contains simple samples.

 ### /doc